 You can assign different employees as timekeepers during various discussions and ask them to keep track of the time.
 Once the designated time is over for a particular topic, they will shout “time” so that everyone can move on to the next one.

 This will increase your employees' adaptability, quick thinking, and problem-solving ability.
 Moreover, doing so will enable engagement during meetings, and employees will think out of the box.

 Meetings can be exhausting, so providing refreshments during the discussion can work wonders.
 It will help rejuvenate the employees and provide the necessary break.

-To make the idea successful, you can introduce a food pantry at the meeting location.
-Keep things flexible and instruct your employees to access the pantry whenever they feel like during the discussion.
+You can introduce a food pantry to make the idea successful at the meeting location.
+Keep things flexible and instruct your employees to access the pantry whenever they feel like it during the discussion.
 The main strategy behind introducing such an idea is to improve participation and concentration while reducing employee burnout.

 11. Build A Wall of Ideas

-Doing so will maintain a balance between the team members and create an environment in which everyone is treated equally.
+Doing so will maintain a balance between the team members and create an environment where everyone is treated equally.
 This would boost morale and encourage employees to become more creative.